Want to travel the world far and wide? Then a great way to do so is on a round-the-world trip!

 - There can be visa/immigration issues when flying on single one-way tickets

-Google Flights, Momondo and Skyscanner are some of the best search engines for individual flights, and you can use various methods to find cheap flights.
+Google Flights, Momondo, Skyscanner and Kiwi are some of the best search engines for individual flights, and you can use various methods to find cheap flights.
 These search engines are good for point-to-point trips but are pretty terrible for multi-stop trips (we’ll talk about this more later).

 Booking single tickets can make sense if you want maximum flexibility—for instance, if halfway through your RTW trip you want to completely ditch Australia and go to China instead, then you still have this option.
 Unlike the RTW packages offered by airline alliances, you are also free to use any airline you’d like.